Living Wills

 Where can I get more information?

-• Iowa Find-A-Lawyer is an online directory of attorneys provided by the Iowa State Bar Association.
-Information can also be found in its Older Iowans Handbook and a Living Will form is available here
+- Iowa Find-A-Lawyer is an online directory of attorneys provided by the Iowa State Bar Association.
+Information can also be found in its Older Iowans Handbook.

-• Iowa Legal Aid is a non-profit agency that provides legal assistance to low-income and vulnerable Iowans.
+- Iowa Legal Aid is a non-profit agency that provides legal assistance to low-income and vulnerable Iowans.
 Information can be found on the Iowa Legal Aid website and they can be reached by phone at 800-532-1503 or, for Iowans 60 or older, 800-992-8161.
-Iowa Legal Aid also makes a Living Will form available here
+Iowa Legal Aid also has a Living Will form.